Senzing/mapper-icij/README.md

 ### Configuring Senzing

-*Note:* This only needs to be performed one time!
-In fact you may want to add these configuration updates to a master configuration file for all your data sources.

-From the /opt/senzing/g2/python directory ...
+Loading ICIJ data into Senzing only requires registering the data souce.
+No additional features or attributes are required. requires additional features and configurations.
+This configuration is contained in the [icij_config_updates.g2c](icij_config_updates.g2c) file.
+To apply it, from your project's python directrory type ...

 ```console
 python3 G2ConfigTool.py <path-to-file>/icij_config_updates.g2c
 ```

+*Note:* This only needs to be performed one time!
+In fact you may want to add these configuration updates to a master configuration file for all your data sources.

 This will step you through the process of adding any data sources, features, attributes and other settings needed to load this data into Senzing.
 After each command you will see a status message saying "success" or "already exists".